 While you are integrating emote programs, go to BTTV and log in with your Twitch account.
 Go to your Dashboard and select “Discord Sync.”
 Log in to your Discord account and choose the server you want to integrate.

 You can also learn how to make emojis on Discord to add variety to your server.
 Discord allows you to upload 50 emotes to each of your Discord servers and increases that amount if your server is nitro-boosted.

 Before you can link your sub emotes to Discord, you must find custom emotes for your channel.
 There are three places you can find these emotes in less than a week:

-- OWN3D Emote Maker – the OWN3D Emote maker allows you to edit an avatar in any way you wish, then select as many as you like for your channel.
-You only pay for the emotes you want (though there are discounts given for the more you purchase at once).
+- OWN3D Emote Maker – The OWN3D Emote maker allows you to edit an avatar however you wish, then select as many as you like for your channel.
+You only pay for the emotes you want (though discounts are given for the more you purchase at once).
 You can download these right away to submit to the Twitch team for approval.

-- OWN3D Emotes – the platform also has pre-made emotes in a variety of styles.
+- OWN3D Emotes – The platform also has pre-made emotes in various styles.
 You can purchase these to use on your channel or straight to Discord.
 There is a chance that other channels will also use these emotes, making them a little less unique.

-- Fiverr – if you want truly custom emotes, you will need to find a designer on Fiverr, an online marketplace of freelancers.
-You can typically find an artist who can create your custom work in a week or less.
+- Fiverr – If you want truly custom emotes, you will need to find a designer on Fiverr, an online marketplace of freelancers.
+You can typically find an artist to create your custom work in a week or less.

 Frequently Asked Questions

 Why Can’t You Use the Twitch Channel’s Emotes on Their Discord?

 For the emotes to be available on the Discord server, the streamer must enable sharing of their channel’s emotes.
 The streamer’s twitch account should also be synced to the server for the emotes to appear.